-Taking Italian peculiarities into account, we also include the distinction between civil and religious marriages (Dittgen 1995, Kertzer et al. 2008), in the expectation that a civil marriage will prove to be an indicator of secularity which in some way competes with cohabitation, perhaps as a kind of half-way house.
-We have no a priori hypothesis about the relative role of civil marriage in this picture, but we do underline that a standardization procedure like ours (see below) is needed to avoid distortion by compositional effects, a distortion that can be present if one just computes straightforward percentages of civil marriages among all marriages, say, as other students of the Italian experience have done.
+Taking Italian peculiarities into account, we also include the distinction between civil and religious marriages (Dittgen 1995; Kertzer et al. 2008), in the expectation that a civil marriage will prove to be an indicator of secularity which in some way competes with cohabitation, perhaps as a kind of half-way house.
+We have no a priori hypothesis about the relative role of civil marriage in this picture, but we do underline that a standardization procedure like ours (see below) is needed to avoid distortion by compositional effects; a distortion that can be present if one just computes straightforward percentages of civil marriages among all marriages.

-2. Data and method
+2 Data and Method

-The data we use come from the Italian version of the Gender and Generations Survey and were collected in November 2003.
+The data used were retrieved from the Italian version of the Gender and Generations Survey and collected in November 2003.
 The data have a net random sample of 10,960 Italian women aged 15-60 at interview, and they contain retrospective histories that cover the period 1980-2003 and more.
 The event we study is self-reported first-marriage formation, alternatively entry into a first consensual union.
-In order to compare our results directly with those of previous papers, we have run three sets of Cox event-history models, namely for the following transitions: (1) entry into first union by type (marital and non-marital union formation separately); (2) competing transitions to cohabitation and marriage analyzed jointly; and (3) conversion of cohabitation into marriage.
-The procedures have been described most fully by Hoem and Kostova (2008) and Hoem et al. (2009, Appendix).
-When we run these analyses, we pay particular attention to trends over calendar periods and check whether the drop in the marriage hazard is compensated by a simultaneous increase in cohabitation.
+In order to compare our results directly with those of previous articles, we have run three sets of Cox event-history models, anamely for the following transitions: (1)